'Rapture is a story of a love affair, from it's beginnings, through all its ups and downs to it's ending'

 “Gone is the sharp sense of history, the wry snap of modern life, the distinct yet palatable feminism; all those competing stories she delighted in telling have dissolved, it seems, in the single most important story of all, that of the human love affair.”

-Created by Magdalena Kolodziej about 2 years ago
+Created by Magdalena Kolodziej over 2 years ago